propernounco/pn_base_wp_theme/readme.md

 In addition to all of the CSS & JavaScript helpers and components, WP Barebones also includes a number of functional improvements to make theme development a little bit easier.

 ## Custom Post Type Creation
+Creating new custom post types is something that you'll inevitably need to do when developing a WordPress theme.
+Instead of including all of that bulky code within the main functions file, there is a file located at '/lib/cpt.php' that's specifically for this.

+The file already includes a few common custom post types and custom taxonomies that can be used, modified or removed.

+If you're unfamiliar with what a custom post type is, read up: (https://www.smashingmagazine.com/2012/11/complete-guide-custom-post-types/)

 ## Page Specific/Conditional CSS Loading